anthonybruno/abruno.net/README.md

 ## ✌️ About

-As a lead front end developer and product lead, I've got over 15 years of experience crafting scalable, accessible, and responsive web applications.
-Moreover, I've effectively managed complex, long-term projects, fostering collaboration among multidisciplinary teams, and navigating cross-functional stakeholder relationships to deliver innovative solutions.
+I’m a front-end developer with over 15 years of experience creating scaleable, accessible, and responsive experiences for the web.
+I’ve got a deep understanding and passion for leading complex long-term projects, advocating for processes and standards, and collaborating with multidisciplinary teams and stakeholders to create impactful solutions.

-I am interested in spearheading engineering-wide strategies and managing intricate projects.
-My focus lies in translating meticulously crafted initiatives into detail-oriented solutions.
+Currently, I’m focused on empowering teams, simplifying workflows, and delivering the highest quality features and products possible.

 [View portfolio →](https://abruno.net)